 This course is Part A of a multi-term sequence.
 Part B must also be completed to meet the requirements of the sequence.

-Software Engineering Masters Projects represent the culmination of study towards the MPE degree.
-Projects offer the opportunity to apply and extend material learned throughout the remainder of the program.
+Software Engineering Masters Projects offer the opportunity to apply and extend material learned throughout the remainder of the program.
 Assessment is by submission of software development documentation throughout the evolution of the project and submission of a final project report and a formal presentation, demonstration of project outcomes, and a research thesis.

 The projects undertaken span a diverse range of topics including theoretical, simulation and software development, and vary from year to year.
 The emphasis is necessarily on facilitating student learning in technical, project management and presentation spheres.